We submitted our letter to the European Medicines Agency (EMA) and the International Council on Harmonisation (ICH) on 31st January, 2016.

 “If you are looking for names, I cannot provide this information.
 However, I can tell you that EU, MHLW/PMDA, FDA, Health Canada, Swissmedic, EFPIA, JPMA, PhRMA, DRA of Brazil, DoH of Chinese Taipei, DRA of Korea, DRA of Singapore, WSMI are represented.”

-Seriously though, this lack of transparency means we are all left in the dark about who these 22 people on the ICH working group are and this means that many other questions arise, such as:
+This lack of transparency means we are all left in the dark about who these 22 people on the ICH working group are and this means that many other questions arise, such as:

 Are they really “experts”?
 What experience do they have of actually doing trials?